MenokoOG/MenokoOG/README.md

 ## 🧠 Open Source & Education

-- **M3n0koOg Learning Lounge** — open-source classroom for software engineering & cybersecurity
+- **M3n0koOg Learning Lounge** — open-source classroom for software engineering & cybersecurity  -(Currently learning in depth LLM and Agents; add agent to classroom.)
-- **1Kloc-version 2** — practical apps built in ≤1,000 lines of code, focused on real-world features
+- **Elder Futhark Academy** — A fun project I do to decompress; will be an actual project lesson for developers/engineers in near future. :)

 ---